 - Spiritual fathering edifies the wholeness of the body, especially the reproductive aspect.

-Biggies for me: pride and rebellion.
-It builds up without any conscious effort on my part when I'm not actively seeking interaction with my spiritual authority person.
+The biggest issues for me are pride and rebellion.
+These creep in without any conscious effort on my part when I'm not actively seeking interaction with my spiritual authority person.
 Yes, I'm doing the "right things."
 But I'm doing them on MY schedule, according to MY priorities, to achieve what I perceive God's will to be.

 Back to the running example.
 I never had a coach, but several years ago I entered the different running events around the county.
 So my running tended to point toward preparation for this run or that run.
 Not because I planned to win (or even place) at these runs.
 But being around those runners motivated me to perform well.
 Solid training before the race meant I had more in common, more koinonia, more fellowship with the other runners.
-But if I just did random jogging instead of regular training, it would have been obvious.
+But if I just did random jogging instead of regular training, it would have been obvious by my haphazard performance.

 Likewise, when I spend time in fellowship with other believers, it keeps me centered.
 It helps my accountability.
 Because if I haven't been doing my spiritual training, I will have less in common, less koinonia, less fellowship with my brothers and sisters in Christ.